aryangorwade/Change-in-Diversity-of-Opinions-Over-20th-Century/README.md

 according to where the project is stored.
 The rest of corpus_root does not have to be changed as the dataset is included in the project files.

 According to the results, the “diversity of ideas” in the areas of fiction, magazine, and newspaper decreased overall over the span of the 20th century.
 See the images in the Textblob folder in src for more detailed graphs.

+***Note: DreamBig4College is one of my alternate accounts (I realized that I was editing the repository with that account a bit too late).
+All of the work here is mine, except for the sentence splitting algorithm credited below.***

 Credit:
 The algorithm used for splitting sentences into clauses was adapted from original code posted to